-- 1. Antenna.
+- A. Wall.
+Any vertical exterior surface of building or any part thereof, including windows. - B. Wireless Telecommunication Terms. - Antenna.
 Any system of wires, poles, rods, horizontal or vertical elements, panels, reflecting discs, or similar devices used for the transmission and/or reception of electromagnetic waves. - 2.
 Co-Location.
 The location of two or more wireless communications facilities owned or used by more than one public or private entity on a single support structure, or otherwise sharing a common location.
-Co-location also includes the location of wireless communications facilities with other facilities, such as buildings, water tanks, light standards, and other utility facilities and structures. - 3.
-Mast.
+Co-location also includes the location of wireless communications facilities with other facilities, such as buildings, water tanks, light standards, and other utility facilities and structures. - Mast.
 A pole of wood or metal or a tower fabricated of metal that is used to support an antenna and maintain it at the proper elevation. - Personal Communications Services (PCS).
 Digital wireless telephone technology such as portable phones, pagers, faxes, and computers.
 PCS is also sometimes known as Personal Communication Network (PCN). - 5.
 Multi-User Telecommunication Facility.
 A telecommunication facility comprised of multiple telecommunication towers or buildings supporting one or more antennas owned or used by more than one public or private entity, excluding research and development industries with antennas serving internal company uses only. - 6.
 Satellite Dish.
 A device (also known as a parabolic antenna) incorporating a reflective surface that is solid, open, or mesh or bar-configured, and is in the shape of a shallow dish, cone, horn cornucopia, or flat plate that is used to receive or transmit radio or electromagnetic waves between terrestrially and/or orbitally based units.
 This term includes satellite earth stations, satellite receivers, satellite discs, direct broadcast systems, television-reception-only systems, and satellite microwave antennas. - 7.
 Support Equipment.
 The physical, electrical, and/or electronic equipment included within a telecom facility used to house, power, transport, and/or process signals from or to the facility's antenna or antennas. - 8.
 Telecommunication Facility.
 A mobile cell site that consists of a cell antenna tower and electronic radio transceiver equipment on a truck or trailer, designed to be part of a cellular network.